-Webassign enrollment provides access to all of the Webassign resources through your account, which includes An Introduction to Chemistry e-book with associated questions and broad collection of supporting resources (\$41.00): Intro To Chem (With/Webassign) Bishop ISBN 0984337903 Copyright 12 Edition 1Binding Kit/Set/Package
+Webassign enrollment provides access to all of the Webassign resources through your account, which includes An Introduction to Chemistry e-book with associated questions and a broad collection of supporting resources (\$41.00): Intro To Chem (With/Webassign) Bishop ISBN 0984337903 Copyright 12 Edition 1Binding Kit/Set/Package

-(Hard copies of An Introduction to Chemistry, Atoms First ISBN978-0-9778105 can be purchased @ \$74.45.) http://preparatorychemistry.com/Bishop_Payment_text_atoms.htm One copy is on 3-hour reserve at the DVC Library.
+(Hard copies of An Introduction to Chemistry, Atoms First ISBN 978-0-9778105 can be purchased @ \$74.45.) http://preparatorychemistry.com/Bishop Payment text atoms.htm

+One copy is on 3-hour reserve at the DVC Library.

-2: i<clicker (REQUIRED/MUST HAVE) Either an i-clicker app with a Reef account that enables your smart phone, tablet, or wifi connected laptop, or one of the devices shown above (old or new); purchases can be made on-line or through the DVC bookstore.
-(If you set up a Reef account, you will have a 2 week free-trial period, after that point, you will need to purchase a Reef subscription (\$14.99) or obtain an access code through the bookstore.)
+2: i<cli>clicker (REQUIRED/MUST HAVE) Either an i-clicker app with a Reef account that enables your smart phone, tablet, or wifi connected laptop, or one of the devices shown above (old or new); purchases can be made on-line.
+(If you set up a Reef account, you will have a 2 week free-trial period, after that point, you will need to purchase a Reef subscription (\$14.99) A limited number of i-clicker devices are available for loan through Dr. R. .

-- 3: A personal e-mail account.
-(REQUIRED/MUST HAVE) - 4: Chem 108 Notebook: (REQUIRED/MUST HAVE) 3 ring recommended - 5: Lab safety glasses with side shields or goggles.
-(REQUIRED/MUST HAVE) - 6: Access to the Internet (Can be limited, such as only on DVC Campus, but (REQUIRED/MUST HAVE)
+3: A personal e-mail account.
+(REQUIRED/MUST HAVE)

+4: Chem 108 Notebook: (REQUIRED/MUST HAVE) 3 ring recommended

+5: Lab safety glasses with side shields or goggles.
+(REQUIRED/MUST HAVE)

+6: Access to the Internet; Can be limited, such as only on the DVC Campus.
+(REQUIRED/MUST HAVE)